 Fibroadenoma of the breast

-Fibroadenoma is a term used to describe a broad range of solid, benign breast lesions that commonly effect premenopausal women.
-Fibroadenomas are often discovered as a palpable mass which might feel firm, smooth, rubbery or hard, perhaps like a pea or a grape.
-They are usually painless and will often move easily when touched.
+Fibroadenomas often present as a palpable breast lump that might feel firm, smooth, rubbery or hard, perhaps like a pea or a grape.
+These breast lesions tend to be painless but will often move easily under the skin.

 Fibroadenomas usually develop in the normal breast from the lobules, which are the glands responsible for milk production.
 The surrounding tissue and breast ducts grow over the lobule creating a benign breast tumor or lump.